-Opiates, like heroin, may not be what you'd expect to use in pregnancy or labour – but synthetically derived opioids like pethidine and diamorphine may have their place.
+Opioids may not be what you'd expect to use in pregnancy or labour but opioids like pethidine and diamorphine may have their place.
 Here, we explain all...

 What are opioids?

-Pethidine and diamorphine are opioids, medication derived and synthesised from the resin of the opium poppy.
+Pethidine and diamorphine are opioids, which are medications derived and synthesised from the resin of the opium poppy.

-Opioid drugs (OAA, 2019) are most useful in early labour (Lowth, no date).
+Opioid drugs are most useful in early labour (Lowth, no date).
 They aim to alter your mood during labour so you're more relaxed and can rest or sleep (Lowth, no date).

 The most common type of opioids used during labour are pethidine or diamorphine, although some hospitals use other types (Lowth, no date; OAA, 2019).
 Hospitals generally offer one of these types of opioid, but you can ask if you’d prefer a different one.

-Up to 25% of women in the UK use pethidine or a similar opioid during labour (Moran, 2019).
+Up to 25% of women in the UK use pethidine or a similar opioid during labour (Moran et al, 2019).

 How are opioids like pethidine used?